MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-tricks.md

 ![Find Error Log by Query](media/ssms-tricks/finderrorlogquery.png)

-### Find your error log if you cannot connect to SQL
+### Find error log location if you cannot connect to SQL
 1. Open your SQL Server Configuration Manager.
 2. Expand the **Services** node.
 3. Right click on your SQL Server instance > **Properties**: